ABeeinSpace/ADS-Report/ADS Report Draft.md

 ## Goal

-Detect attempts to install the RotaJakiro backdoor on Linux hosts by looking for a droppped `systemd` services.
+Detect attempts to install the RotaJakiro backdoor on Linux hosts by looking for a dropped `systemd` services.

 ## Categorization